High-density gas target at the LHCb experiment: Interference with beam

 In order to understand and evaluate the potentially detrimental effects of H$_{2}$ injection on the NEG coating with regard to saturation and embrittlement, a laboratory scale H$_{2}$ saturation study was performed on 2\m-long and 3.5\cm-diameter NEG coated stainless steel beam pipes.
 Two injection pressure conditions were considered, (i) 1~mbar H$_{2}$ injection pressure, to test the H$_{2}$ embrittlement limit of the NEG coating, and (ii) 5$\times 10^{-7}$~mbar H$_{2}$ injection pressure to simulate its saturation under conditions similar to the SMOG2 data-taking ones~\cite{DMP_thesis}.

 The saturation experiment performed at 1~mbar injection pressure consisted of 6 cycles and in each cycle the NEG coating was subjected to two consecutive quasi-instantaneous injections of H$_{2}$ gas at a nominal pressure of 1~mbar.
 As the NEG coating was vented to air between the cycles, an activation was performed at the beginning of each cycle, as well as at the end of each which was to study how replenishable the sticking coefficient -- measured with the transmission method~\cite{10.1063/1.2436092} -- is after saturation with H$_{2}$.
-The sticking coefficient evolution of the NEG coating throughout the 6 cycles is shown in the left side of Fig.~\ref{fig:H2_sat_study} as measured after the initial activation, after the first H$_{2}$ injection at 1~mbar, and after the reactivation.
-The saturation experiment at 5$\times 10^{-7}$~mbar injection pressure was carried out under continuous injection during which the measured evolution of the H$_{2}$ sticking coefficient of the NEG coating was recorded as shown in the right side of Fig.~\ref{fig:H2_sat_study}.
+The sticking coefficient evolution of the NEG coating throughout the 6 cycles is shown in the top plot of Fig.~\ref{fig:H2_sat_study} as measured after the initial activation, after the first H$_{2}$ injection at 1~mbar, and after the reactivation.
+The saturation experiment at an injection pressure of 5$\times 10^{-7}$~mbar was carried out with continuous injection, during which the measured evolution of the H$_{2}$ sticking coefficient on the NEG coating was recorded, as shown in the bottom plot of Fig.~\ref{fig:H2_sat_study}.
 In addition, N2 and CO were used for comparison.
 It is important to note that a trend similar to that of H2 is observed.

 Saturation of the NEG coating was reached under both injection pressure conditions, namely at the minimum calculated concentrations of 0.407 H/TiZrV mol/mol at the 1~mbar injection condition and 0.026 H/TiZrV mol/mol at the 5$\times 10^{-7}$~mbar injection pressure condition.
 While the decrease of the H$_{2}$ sticking coefficient of the NEG coating was observed following its saturation, signs of embrittlement of the NEG coating were not found by endoscopic analysis of the test pipes, indicating safe operability of the NEG coating up to the tested injection condition pressures and quantities.